Supercolony-net/Open-Grants-Program/applications/openbrush.md

 between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contract and test them, etc.

-The library will provide the default implementation of standard contracts which can be customized by developers.
-Also, the library will provide additional features which are not available in ink!(and our team will try to integrate them into ink! later) but which can be useful for development.
+The library will provide the default implementation of standard contracts, which can be customized by developers.
+Also, the library will provide additional features which are not available in ink!(and our team will try to integrate them into ink! later), but which can be useful for development.

 Our team aims to improve the smart-contract development experience,